 and become this kingdom's ruler!" said the father.

 "I willingly accept!" was the answer of the kid.

 So the story was this, I hope you liked it.

 What, do you want to know what happened

 to our dear prince?
 I don't know the rest, nor

 the fate of him.
 Nobody knows it.
 Not even me.

 Do you want to imagine it?
 Shall we?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Pseudo FlowerWrite a Review